Predicting Phenotypes from Brain Connection Structure: The BaCon Model

 We assume that each column vector $\boldsymbol{x}_j$ belongs to exactly one of $q \ll p$ latent clusters, where the cluster memberships and $q$ are unknown.
 For the covariate $j=1,\ldots,p$ and cluster $k=1,\ldots,q$, the covariate-to-cluster assignment is determined by an \textit{allocation variable} $c_j$, which equals $k$ if the $j$th covariate belongs to the $k$th latent cluster.
 The $q$ clusters are associated with latent vectors $\boldsymbol{v}_1,\ldots,\boldsymbol{v}_q$ of length $n$, where each latent vector element $v_{ik} \in \{0,1\}$.

-We model the covariate allocations as the partitions induced by the \textit{two-parameter Poisson-Dirichlet process}, $\mathbb{PDP}\bigl(M, d \bigr)$, with discount parameter $0 \le d < 1$ and mass parameter $M>0$.
+We model the covariate allocations as partitions induced by the \textit{two-parameter Poisson-Dirichlet process}, $\mathbb{PDP}\bigl(M, d \bigr)$, with discount parameter $0 \le d < 1$ and mass parameter $M>0$.
 PDPs were introduced by \cite{Perman_etal_1992} and further studied by \cite{Pitman_1995} and \cite{Pitman_Yor_1997}.

-The PDP covariate-cluster assignment can be described by an extension of the well-known Chinese restaurant process metaphor.
-Imagine customers representing the covariates arriving at a restaurant.
-The first customer sits at a table labeled 1 (without loss of generality), so that $c_1=1$.
-The second customer sits at table 1 with probability $(1-d)/(M+1)$ or sits at a new table having label 2 with probability $(M+d)/(M+1)$.
+The PDP covariate-cluster assignment can be described by an extension of the well-known Chinese restaurant process metaphor: Imagine customers, representing the covariates, arriving at a restaurant.
+The first customer sits at a table labeled 1 (without loss of generality) so that $c_1=1$.
+The second customer may sit at table 1 with probability $(1-d)/(M+1)$ or sit at a new table having label 2 with probability $(M+d)/(M+1)$.
 The table eventually selected by customer 2 is recorded as $c_2$.
 The process proceeds in this manner.
-For customers $j=3,\ldots,p$, suppose there exist $q^{(j-1)}$ occupied tables among the customer-table assignments $c_1,\ldots,c_{j-1}$, with $n_{k}^{(j-1)}$ customers seated at the $k$th occupied table.
+For customers $j=3,\ldots,p$, suppose there exist $q^{(j-1)}$ occupied tables among the current customer-table assignments $c_1,\ldots,c_{j-1}$, with $n_{k}^{(j-1)}$ customers currently seated at the $k$th occupied table.
 The probability that the $j$th customer sits at the $k$th table is~

 where the event $c_j=q^{(j-1)} + 1$ in the second line corresponds to the $j$th customer selecting a new table, which is then assigned the label $q^{(j-1)} + 1$.
-Eventually, the sequence of customer-table selections are represented by the allocation variables $c_1,\ldots,c_{p}$.
-The tables occupied by the $p$ customers in the metaphor represents the $q=q^{(p)}$ latent clusters, and the customers seated at the $k$th occupied table represent the covariates allocated to the $k$th cluster.
+Eventually, the sequence of customer-table selections is represented by allocation variables $c_1,\ldots,c_{p}$.
+The tables occupied by the $p$ customers represent the $q=q^{(p)}$ latent clusters, and the customers seated at the $k$th occupied table represent the covariates allocated to the $k$th cluster.